twpayne/chezmoi/docs/REFERENCE.md

 file.
 The contents of the existing file (which maybe empty if the existing file does not exist or is empty) are passed to the script's standard input, and the new contents are read from the scripts standard output.

 ---

+#### Remove entry

+Files with the `remove_` prefix will cause the corresponding entry (file, directory, or symlink) to be removed in the target state.

+---